 George 'Spanky' McFarland

-This was one of the shorts that was removed from the Little Rascals television syndication package due to its racial content.
+This was one of the shorts that was removed from the Little Rascals television syndication temporarily, package due to its racial content.
 This and other racial shorts were re-added, back to the list, after being banned, for fifty years, more or less.
 See more »

 During the ice box scene Spanky gives Bumbo the sardines, wieners, bologna, then a whole bowl of raw eggs that Bumbo eats shell and all.
 Then Spanky gives him Tabasco, vinegar, mustard and a gallon of port wine which Bumbo drinks without stopping.
 The camera cuts back to the amazed Spanky which shows the bowl of eggs full again.
 See more »